*Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Some growers in Oregon have reported poor control of Pseudomonas syringae following either copper or streptomycin sprays.
 Because fixed copper sprays gave sporadic disease control of bacterial canker in sweet cherry, it is speculated that the poor control was due in large part to systemic infections.
 Other failures of control may be due to copper-resistant strains, poor chemical coverage, or inadequate timing as well as to reinfection from outside sources.

-Improved control of Pseudomonas syringae pv. tomato (the cause of bacterial spot of tomato) has been reported from applying a mixture of copper and the fungicides maneb or mancozeb (Conover, 1981).
-This mixture produces a copper carbamate which is more effective than copper alone.
-A mixture of chlorothalonil, copper oxychloride, and maneb, has been registered in the past to control Pseudomonas syringae on tomato, peach, and nectarine but is no longer manufactured.
+Improved control of bacterial spot of tomato (Xanthomonas spp.) has been reported from applying a mixture of copper and the fungicides maneb or mancozeb (Conover, 1981).
+This mixture produces a copper carbamate which is more effective than copper alone and may be useful for Pseudomonas diseases.
+A mixture of chlorothalonil, copper oxychloride, and maneb, has been registered in the past to control Pseudomonas syringae on tomato (bacterial speck), peach, and nectarine but is no longer manufactured.

 Soil fumigation to control biological predisposing factors such as nematodes has been successful at reducing the incidence of peach tree short-life.